11 Apr The Maiko Star

 Let’s compare this diamond to other similar diamonds, and then I think it is fair to say the buyer, who wished to remain anonymous, got quite a bargain.
 For example, in 2013 at Sotheby’s Hong Kong, a 118.28-carat D, flawless, type IIa, oval-cut diamond sold for $30.8 million and in May of the same year, Christie’s Geneva sold “The Winston Legacy,” a 101.73-carat, D, flawless, type IIa, pear-shaped diamond for $ 26.8 million.

 We can all do the math, and I think we can agree that the hammer price fell short of what was expected.
 Was this because a diamond of this calibre was offered without reserve?
 Did offering it online in September and closing the sale in early October have anything to do with the hammer price?
-Or is it COVID and buyers are more cautious of where, how and why they spend their money or invest?
+Or was it due to COVID and buyers being more cautious of where, how and why they spent their money or invested?